Underground nuclear weapons testing: Early history of underground testing

 On 26 July 1957, Plumbbob Pascal-A was detonated at the bottom of a 148 m shaft.
 According to one description, it "ushered in the era of underground testing with a magnificent pyrotechnic roman candle!"
 As compared with an above-ground test, the radioactive debris released to the atmosphere was reduced by a factor of ten.
 Theoretical work began on possible containment schemes.

 Plumbbob Rainier was detonated at 899 ft underground on 19 September 1957.
 The 1.7 kt explosion was the first to be entirely contained underground, producing no fallout.
-The test took place in a 1,600 – 2,000 ft (488 – 610 m) horizontal tunnel in the shape of a hook.
+The test took place in a 1,600 to 2,000 ft (500 to 600 m) horizontal tunnel in the shape of a hook.
 The hook "was designed so explosive force will seal off the non-curved portion of tunnel nearest the detonation before gases and fission fragments can be vented around the curve of the tunnel's hook".
 This test would become the prototype for larger, more powerful tests.
 Rainier was announced in advance, so that seismic stations could attempt to record a signal.

 Analysis of samples collected after the test enabled scientists to develop an understanding of underground explosions that "persists essentially unaltered today".
 The information would later provide a basis for subsequent decisions to agree to the Limited Test Ban Treaty.

 Cannikin, the last test at the facility on Amchitka, was detonated on 6 November 1971.
-At approximately 5 megatons, it was the largest underground test in US history.
+At approximately five megatons, it was the largest underground test in US history.